SaikrishnaSonnakula/styleguide_source/README.md

 ## Didn't Find what you are looking for?

-If you have something to add, a bug fix, or make a change [contribute to the Styleguide!](https://stash.kp.org/projects/RWD/repos/styleguide/browse/CONTRIBUTING.md).
+If you have something to add, a bug fix, or make a change [contribute to the Styleguide](https://stash.kp.org/projects/RWD/repos/styleguide/browse/CONTRIBUTING.md)!
 The styleguide is maintained on a volunteer basis, any additional help is greatly welcomed.

 Check the [jira board](https://jira.kp.org/browse/STYLE) if you would like to see the currently open tasks and fixes that you can assign to yourself.

 ###Questions?

-Post questions to the chat room [Hipchat Styleguide Room](https://hipchat.kp.org/chat/room/19)
+<a name="questions"></a>

+If you're not completely clear on how to use the Styleguide in your project or got lost in the [documentation](https://stash.kp.org/projects/RWD/repos/styleguide/browse/CONTRIBUTING.md)  please  visit [Hipchat Styleguide Room](https://hipchat.kp.org/chat/room/19) and we'll help you out.